gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    message fragments are not frequently and expiendtly moved to upper layer memory buffers, the receiver buffer needs to be larger.

-   Implementations can trade-off buffer memory requirements in the DTLS layer with transport overhead by using smaller DTLS records, in this case the record size limit extension for DTLS according to {{RFC8449}} MUST be used and the negotiated record size SHALL be communicated to DTLS/SCTP.
+   Implementations can trade-off buffer memory requirements in the DTLS layer with transport overhead by using smaller DTLS records, in this case the record size limit extension for DTLS according to
-   The maximum record size SHALL NOT be renegotiated during the lifetime of the Association.
+   {{RFC8449}} MUST be used and the negotiated record size SHALL be communicated to DTLS/SCTP.
+The maximum record size SHALL be the same during the lifetime of the Association, i.e. renegotiated to the same value in all subsequent DTLS connections.

    The DTLS/SCTP implementation is expected to behave very similar to just SCTP when it comes to handling of user messages and dealing with large user messages and their reassembly and processing.
 Making it the ULP responsible for handling any resource contention related to large user messages.

-   It is mandated that DTLS supports the maximum record size of 2<sup>14</sup> bytes for ULP user message data.
-   DTLS/SCTP MAY exploit maximum DTLS record size less than  2<sup>14</sup> bytes due to implementation choice, in such case maximum record size MUST be negotiated according to {{RFC8449}}.
-The negotiated value MUST be known to DTLS/SCTP and SHALL NOT be changed during the Association lifetime.

 ## Replay Protection